csc-training/summerschool/application-design/docs/01_design_choices.md

 # Starting position

 - New code or existing project / rewrite of old code?
 - How much effort do you have at your disposal?
+    - Number of developers may grow

 - **Questions**: your software project?